 - Apply for summer research opportunities at Colgate.
 Positions are generally announced during the first week of January for opportunities during the following summer.

 - Pathways to Science is a database with the listing of various summer research opportunities, fellowships, and other opportunities for undergraduate students.
 The programs are searchable by type, location, and discipline, and you can even find special programs for women and underrepresented minorities as well as opportunities for international students.

 - Keck Northeast Astronomy Consortium hosts summer research on astronomy-related topics.

 - Explore research as an undergraduate (REU) opportunities across the nation.
 This internship opportunity will be the best experience for you to get exposed to state of the art research at research-oriented universities and national labs.

-- American Physical Society (APS) also has resources regarding internships and fellowships for undergraduates.
+- American Physical Society (APS) also keeps a small database on internships and fellowships for undergraduates.
 [Some opportunities are open for international students.]

 - Various National Laboratories across the country have Department of Science Undergraduate Laboratory Internships (SULI).

 - Oak Ridge Institute for Science and Education (ORISE) lists various opportunities for undergraduate students to explore.

 - IBM has a summer internship for women and underrepresented minorities.
 [Open to international students.]

 - Become an intern at NASA.
 This has some opportunities for international students from certain countries as well.

 - Fermilab has summer research opportunities some of which also accepts application from international students.
 [Some opportunities are open to international students.]

 - Brooke Owens Fellowship supports exceptional women and gender-minority students for summer internships in the aerospace industry.